wp-plugins/wordpress-plugin-for-1shoppingcart/readme.txt

 = Version 0.4 =
 * Re-tag
 = Version 0.5 =
-* number_format issue on some instalations.
+* number_format issue on some installations.
+= Version 0.6 =
+* If the 1ShoppingCart.com API credentials are incorrect and error message will display in place of the shortcode.
+An email will also be sent to the administrator with the same error message.
+This versionalos corrects a rounding issues on some servers.